If you're a startup looking to save some money and get your shit done, read on.

 I'm currently building scalable sales systems at Praxis.
 To make it happen, I've started from scratch - which comes with documenting every move I make, and Notion has made it seamless.

-Beyond the fact that you can store everything you ever had thought, you can also collaborate with your team like butter.
+Beyond the fact that you can easily store data, you can also collaborate with your team seamlessly.

 You can assign notes to teammates and leave comments ready to be solved (similar to Google Doc - just better).